Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Method

 \subsubsection{Local Lens Model}

 To sufficiently describe lens mapping between the image plane and the source plane near the critical curves, we employ a third-order polynomial expansion for the deflection field.
 This approach goes beyond the simple fold caustic model \citep[see e.g.][]{SchneiderEhlersFalco1992textbook, Blandford1986FermatCaustics, Miralda1991CausticCrossingStars}, which has a limited range of validity near the critical curve.
 To exploit a sufficient amount of kinematic information, we need to include a sizable portion of the arc extending on both sides of the critical curve.
-To this extent on the image plane, significant departure from the simple fold model is expected.
-A continuous deflection field in the form of a third-order polynomial is a parameterization flexible enough to capture general behavior of the local lens map regardless of the global mass model.
+On the image plane, significant departure from the simple fold model is therefore expected.
+A continuous deflection field in the form of a third-order polynomial provides a flexible enough parameterization to capture the general behavior of the local lens map, regardless of the global mass model.